The Diary of Sir Hyde Gowan

 by Tim Gowan

-Sir Hyde Clarenden Gowan was born to a prestigious English family and in 1902 he entered the Indian Civil Service to embark upon a career in an exotic new country.
+Sir Hyde Clarendon Gowan was born to a prestigious English family and in 1902 he entered the Indian Civil Service to embark upon a career in an exotic new country.
 Sir Hyde rose from the position of under-secretary to become an important figure of the British Empire.

 Sir Hyde spent his entire thirty-six year career in the Central Provinces and Berar, becoming Governor in 1933.
 Despite living for decades in India, he always felt like an alien abroad and often called it an “Ulta pulta desh”: an upside-down-country.